 Editor's note: Whether additional NF services can be identified or be decomposed from existing NF services are FFS.

-5.2.2.4 Namf_MobileTermination service
+5.2.2.4 Namf_MT service

 5.2.2.4.1 General

 Service description: It provides a NF the service that make sure UE is reachable to send MT signaling or data.
 The following are the key functionalities of this NF service